sseshadr/CarND-Vehicle-Detection/writeup_report.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using sklearn's SVM function.
+I trained a linear SVM using `sklearn.SVM.LinearSVC` function.
 This can be found in the 'Train Classifier' cell of  the IPython notebook [vehDetTrack.ipynb](https://github.com/sseshadr/CarND-Vehicle-Detection/blob/master/vehDetTrack.ipynb).
+Note that proper normalization was also applied to all features before training the classifier using `StandardScaler` function.

 ### Sliding Window Search